vuejs/v2.vuejs.org/src/v2/cookbook/practical-use-of-scoped-slots.md

 We will concentrate on a non-typical variation of that use case.

-Imagine a component that configures and prepares an external API to be used in another component, but is not tightly coupled with any specific template or use case.
+Imagine a component that configures and prepares an external API to be used in another component, but is not tightly coupled with any specific template.
 That component could then be reused in multiple places rendering different templates but using the same base object with specific API.

-We'll create a component (`GoogleMapLoader.vue`) that initialize `Google Maps API`, creates a `map` object and exposes those objects in the parent component in which the `GoogleMapLoader` is used.
+We'll create a component (`GoogleMapLoader.vue`) that initialize `Google Maps API`, creates a `google` and `map` objects and exposes those objects in the parent component in which the `GoogleMapLoader` is used.

 This is how our template will look like.